snowtrack/snowtrack-docs/docs/terminology.md

  share your work with others, a Perforce client is needed in order to submit changes to a remote server.
 A Perforce client or ***client*** allows directories on your machine to be managed by a P4 Server.

+### Beta Software

+Software that is actively being worked on.
+Future versions are not guaranteed to be backwards compatible.
+Do not use this software without backing up your data.